Devonta Freeman Player Prop Bets for NFL Week 18 - Baltimore vs. Pittsburgh - NewsBreak

 - Note: Freeman's stats vs. Steelers date back to 2016.

-- In terms of defending against the run, the Steelers are 31st in the league, conceding 139.6 yards per game.
+- The Steelers have the NFL's 31st-ranked defense against the run, allowing 139.6 yards per game.

-- This season the Steelers have given up 16 rushing TDs.
-They are ranked 21st in the league in that category.
+- Freeman and the Ravens will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns conceded (16).

 Recent Performances

-- Last week against the Rams, Freeman ran for 76 yards on 14 carries (averaging 5.4 yards per carry).
+- Freeman put together a 76-yard rushing performance in last week's matchup with the Rams, carrying the ball 14 times (averaging 5.4 yards per carry).

-- Freeman has run for 115 yards on 26 carries (38.3 yards per game) with one touchdown in his last three games.
+- Over his last three outings, Freeman has rushed for 115 yards (38.3 per game) on 26 carries with one touchdown.

 Freeman's Baltimore Teammates